pmean/classes/general/src/acceptable-sources-of-assistance.md

 For example, "Wilson 2023 Environ Res" is a reasonable abbreviation for "Wilson NJ, Friedman E, Kennedy K, Manolakos PT, Reierson L, Roberts A, Simon S. Using exterior housing conditions to predict elevated pediatric blood lead levels.
 Environmental Research.
 2023 Feb 1;218:114944. doi: 10.1016/j.envres.2022.114944."

 Do not include a bibliography of all your references in your slide presentation.

+It is always a good idea to practice your talk and if you can find someone to listen, all the better.

 ## Written reports